TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 ## Inter-core Virtual Ethernet communication with VEPA {#ethfw_intercore_communication_vepa}

-**Note:** VEPA (Virtual Ethernet Port Aggregator) is supported on J784S4 only, from SDK 9.1 or later.
+**Note:** VEPA (Virtual Ethernet Port Aggregator) is supported on J784S4 and J742S2 only, from SDK 9.1 or later.

 VEPA or hairpin mode allows the traffic to return to the same port (host port in this case) at which it ingressed on.
 It enables to forward broadcast and multicast packets directly to